 In one of our workshops, 86 year old David Morrison shared his historical experiences of homophobia and pride and concludes: I am happy now – I like being gay.
 In this short film David describes the mask he made.

-We are proud to be partnering with Midsumma Festival to present an exhibition of photographs of men and their masks by Lisa White, The Social Photographer.
+We were proud to partner with Midsumma Festival and the Abbotsford Convent Gallery in January 2017, to present an exhibition of photographs of men and their masks by Lisa White, The Social Photographer.
 View details of the exhibition here.

 In May 2015 Premier Daniel Andrews issued a formal apology in State Parliament to gay men for past injustices – making Victoria the first state to apologise.
 You can view the apology below – courtesy of ABC News.